-To understand the working principle behind a fuse, two critical concepts should be kept in mind
+To understand the working principle behind an electrical fuse, two critical concepts should be kept in mind

 - Current flows in a loop